percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 ###  Splicing Attack

-The splicing attack is an attack where an MDD receiving multiple media sources splices one media stream into the other.
-If the MDD is able to change the SSRC without the receiver having any method for verifying the original source ID, then the MDD could first deliver stream A and then later forward stream B under the same SSRC as stream A was previously using.
-Not allowing the MDD to change the SSRC mitigates this attack.
+The splicing attack is an attack where an Media Distributor receiving multiple media sources splices one media stream into the other.
+If the Media Distributor is able to change the SSRC without the receiver having any method for verifying the original source ID, then the Media Distributor could first deliver stream A and then later forward stream B under the same SSRC as stream A was previously using.
+Not allowing the Media Distributor to change the SSRC mitigates this attack.

 # To-Do List {#dolist}